©Michael Krigline, MA (2008), EFLsuccess.com⇔

 For daily/weekly Advent readings see the ones I’ve pasted below; for other readings/information about the season, type “advent readings” in your browser; at the time of writing, I found helpful resources at these websites:

-(For more information about Christmas, see these Christmas pages on our older website: the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
-Also look for Christmas wallpaper there.
+(For more information about Christmas, see these Christmas pages (underlined topics are on EFLsuccess.com or Krigline.com; others are on our older website): the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
+Also look for Christmas wallpaper on our old website.
 You’ll also find movie study guides on this website (or our old site) for some great holiday films: A Snoopy/Charlie Brown Christmas, Last Holiday, White Christmas, The Grinch, Christmas Carol, It’s a Wonderful Life)

 An Advent Reading Schedule